epam/edp-install/docs/operator-guide/install-edp.md

     helm status edp -n edp
     ```

-    You can also check ingress endpoints to get EDP Portal endpoint to enter EDP Portal UI:
+    You can also check ingress endpoints to enter KubeRocketCI user interface:

     ```bash
     kubectl describe ingress -n edp
     ```

-13. Once EDP is successfully installed, you can navigate to our [Use Cases](../use-cases/index.md) to try out EDP functionality.
+13. Once KubeRocketCI is successfully installed, you can navigate to our [Use Cases](../use-cases/index.md) to try out KubeRocketCI functionality.

 ## Related Articles